kk-Stephen/Master-SlaveControlSystem/weekly_report/Feasibility_Testing.md

 |                |         |         |       |
 |                |         |         |       |

+data from robot and build a model to generate best papemrters

+linear regression to adjust PID

 # Feasibility Testing

 ## Relationship between the angle of the reflection plane and the difference of bumper sensors